netneurolab/conn2res/examples/README.rst

 rewired null networks.

-Example 4: Memristive reservoir using human conenctome
+Example 4: Memristive reservoir using human connectome
 =======================================================================
 This example shows how the toolbox can be applied to simulate memristive dynamics on reservoirs informed by biological conenctomes.